 Some of the most notable features of the 80D include:

-Hybrid 45-point continuous AF system
+- The hybrid 45-point continuous AF system

 The fact that the Canon 80D offers an expandable option for its ISO range is enough to capture the interests of enthusiasts.
 Considering that the ISO range is often one of the most notable features of a camera, enthusiasts tend to salivate at higher ISO ranges.

 A higher ISO range, such as the one offered by the expandable option on the Canon 80D determines the sensitivity of the camera in low light settings.
-The higher the ISO range, the more sensitive the camera, which means you will enjoy cleaner, clearer pictures in low lighting.
+The higher the ISO range, the more sensitive the camera, which means you will enjoy a cleaner, clearer pictures in low lighting.

 The hybrid 45-point continuous AF system was also a huge step up from the previous 19-point AF system boasted by the Canon 70D.
-The cross-type AF system provides tracking intelligence, which improves shooting capabilities for sharper looking images.
+The cross-type AF system provides tracking intelligence, which improves shooting capabilities for sharper-looking images.
 It also provides a greater sense of subject focus, which is great for portrait modes.

 All-in-all, the Canon 80D is a solid midrange DSLR given all the features it offers.
-Most enthusiasts might be hard pressed to find similar features at such value.
+Most enthusiasts might be hard-pressed to find similar features at such value.
 While it lacks the ability to shoot 4k videos, the Canon 80D will still impress with high-definition videos that are crisp, clean, and clear.
-Rather than adopting 4k into the 80D, Canon reserved that feature for higher end DSLRs.
+Rather than adopting 4k into the 80D, Canon reserved that feature for higher-end DSLRs.

-When Nikon released the D7200, it quickly became a favorite among enthusiasts.
+When Nikon released the D7200, it quickly became a favourite among enthusiasts.
 Like the 80D, it offers a range of features most hobbyists want and enjoy in a midrange camera.
 Just as the 80D was not a radical upgrade from the 70D, neither is the D7200 from the D7100.
 However, the upgrades the D7200 does boast over the D7100 are both important and noticeable.

 The Nikon D7200 features an improved autofocus system that performs better in low lighting situations.
 It also boasts a larger buffer.
 Perhaps what makes Nikon fans the happiest is the fact that the company improved battery life by 15% compared to the D7100.
-The midrange camera is Nikon’s only DX format camera that features exchangeable lenses and an AF system.
+The midrange camera is Nikon’s only DX-format camera that features exchangeable lenses and an AF system.

 Notable features of the Nikon D7200 include:

-2,016 pixel RGB metering sensor (improved tracking of 3D objects)
+- 2,016-pixel RGB metering sensor (improved tracking of 3D objects)